National Career Readiness Certificate (NCRC)

-The ACT® NCRC is an industry recognized, portable credential that demonstrates achievement and a certain level of workplace employability skills in Applied Mathematics, Locating Information, and Reading for Information.
+The ACT® NCRC is an industry recognized, portable credential that demonstrates achievement and a certain level of workplace employability skills in Applied Math, Graphic Literacy, and Workplace Documents.
 The certificate is recognized across all industry sectors.

 The NCRC is based upon the WorkKeys® assessments and measures "real world" skills that employers believe are critical to job success.
 Test questions are based on situations in the everyday work world.

 What does the National Career Readiness Certificate assess?

 Individuals can earn the NCRC by taking three WorkKeys® assessments: